 Hope Dickson Leach completed her MFA in filmmaking at Columbia University, where she made three short films that played at festivals worldwide.
 Screen International made her a Star of Tomorrow and Filmmaker magazine named her one of the “25 New Faces of Independent Film.”
-Her debut feature, The Levelling, just premiered at TIFF and played in competition the London Film Festival, where she won the inaugural IWC Filmmaker Bursary Award in Association with the BFI.
-She is currently developing several features and is a co-founder of Raising Films, a campaign to make the film industry more parent-friendly.
+Her debut feature, The Levelling, which premiered at TIFF and won Dickson Leach the inaugural IWC Filmmaker Bursary Award at the London Film Festival, is currently playing in Chicago goes on release in Los Angeles on March 31.
+Hope is currently developing several features and is a co-founder of Raising Films, a campaign to make the film industry more parent-friendly.
 She lives in Scotland with her husband and two sons.

 In the 1800s, baby pictures were as popular as they are now.
 But the technology wasn’t so friendly, so babies had to be coaxed to sit still for minutes at a time while the images were formed.
 To encourage them to behave, their mothers often disguised themselves as chairs on which the babies were placed.
 They literally draped themselves with fabric and crouched so that they would not be seen in the photographs.
 The resulting photos are spooky and bizarre, but what stands out to me is the presence of the hidden mother.
 In the face of the thing we have created, we are suddenly invisible.

 When I became a mother, I disappeared.
 From my friends, from my work, from myself.
 Motherhood was such an intense, all-encompassing experience that I didn’t even know I was lost in it.
 I continued to focus on being a filmmaker, tried to drive projects forward, determined not to let something I had wanted for so long ruin the other thing I had worked so hard for.
 But something had to give.
 In the end, it was me.